OFFIS-mosaik/mosaik/docs/how-tos/pause-resume.rst

 ---------------------------------------------------

 Since we want user inputs to arrive on the main thread to be computed by the listener, we need to start mosaik in a separate thread.
-The asyncio event loop and the event itself are aquired from the mosaik thread by using a queue that was previously given to it during startup.
+The asyncio event loop and the event itself are acquired from the mosaik thread by using a queue that was previously given to it during startup.

 .. literalinclude:: code/pause_resume_how_to.py
    :start-at: Start keyboard listener and mosaik in different threads